jordanhoare/pybot-lostark/README.md

 </br>

-- This project is for educational purposes.
-Use at your own risk.
+- This project is for educational purposes and won't be maintained long term.
 - Pixelbotting with pyautogui is quite easily detectable with server sendInput checks, so use at your own risk.
 </details>